TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/worksheet_104.md

 print(b)
 ```

-What is the result?
+Run the program, what is the result?

-Add code in between the “your code starts here” and the “your code ends here” lines try to make the result be in the correct order.
-Don’t just retype the sentences.
+Write code to swap the values of variables `a` and `b`.